 The Bible is ripe with examples of obedience to God when, according to scholars, there was often no real evidence for them that what they were hearing was God’s voice at all!
 God didn’t always appear in a burning bush in a loud, booming voice.
 These were truly acts of faith and trust of obedience in the Bible to a God that wasn’t always yet well-known to them.

 As I write this, it is the Sabbath on November 9th, 2019.
 The weekly Parashah (or reading) is entitled Lech Lecha.
 I believe this week’s Sabbath reading is an amazing example of Avram’s (Abram) obeying the voice of God and how God honors that obedience.

 Lech Lecha – Go!

-You can see that in the Hebrew they look exactly alike but they are two very different words.
+As you can see, in Hebrew they look exactly alike but they are two very different words.